CBEP-SoCB/Presumpscot_WQ_sum/Analysis/E.coli_Analysis.md

 So we can model sites directly, ignoring subtleties about sampling history, or we can use multi-level modeling to estimate marginal means taking into account sampling history.
-Lets compare results.
+Let’s compare results.

 # Linear Models Based on Recent Data